jmursuadev/react-querybuilder/README.md

 Database: ```rqb```<br/>
 Host name: ```rqb_data```<br/>

+I've prepared some dummy data for you.
+You can find it in the base directory under the filename ***sqldump.sql***

 ## Learn More

 To learn more about Next.js, take a look at the following resources: